Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Discussion

-Furthermore, our model suggests that the perseveration pattern found in \citep{den_bakker_sharp-wave_2022} when HC-PFC communication is abolished is due to the inhibition of message passing between the two structures.
-Indeed, in the second simulation, we prevented level 1 from sending any bottom-up message to level 2 (or equivalently, we prevented level 2 from updating its beliefs based on bottom-up message passing).
-This assumption is coherent with the finding of \citep{den_bakker_sharp-wave_2022} that the only disruption of mPFC that prevents spatial rule switching is one that directly follows hippocampal SWRs -- hence highlighting the importance of coherent HC - PFC reactivations to solve spatial alternation tasks.
-Finally, besides helping understand HC - PFC interactions, our model suggests that looking at the animal's epistemic behavior during the task (e.g., the selection of actions to self-localize and reduce uncertainty about the current pose) could be important to elucidate its strategy; in particular, whether it aims to maximize reward or also to minimize its uncertainty -- as predicted by active inference \citep{parr_active_2022,schwartenbeck_computational_2019,rens2023evidence}.
+Besides helping understand HC - PFC interactions, our simulations (Appendix \ref{sec:noisy_scelario}) suggest that looking at the animal's epistemic behavior (e.g., the selection of actions to self-localize and reduce uncertainty about the current pose) during uncertain tasks could be important to elucidate its strategy; in particular, whether it aims to maximize reward or also to minimize its uncertainty -- as predicted by active inference \citep{parr_active_2022,schwartenbeck_computational_2019,rens2023evidence}.
 Future studies might assess whether epistemic imperatives are important drivers of behavior during spatial alternation or similar tasks, especially in conditions of high uncertainty, such as when the animal is randomly placed in a maze (as in our simulations) or when spatial contingencies or task rules change unexpectedly.